Monday, 10 November 2025

 When cultural norms are fragmented and individuals lose sight of the common good, civil society begins to disintegrate.
 Disagreements go on indefinitely, at greater levels of indignation and polarization.
 People become self-righteous and are drawn to like-minded people exclusively.
 Unable or unwilling to engage with divergent views, name-calling, intimidation, coercion or manipulation are used.
 The global health crisis caused by the SARS-CoV-2 virus (COVID-19) revealed deep cracks in society.
 Many people resisted the vaccination programs and restrictions implemented to combat a virus that caused serious illness and over 7 million deaths worldwide.
 Conspiracy theories soared, thousands called it a hoax, and many resisted the perceived infringement on their individual freedoms.
 The aftershocks continue today with mistrust spreading towards other vaccine programs resulting in a resurgence of preventable disease like measles.

 A society that covets personal gain and individual freedom is the world of master manipulator Donald Trump.
 He presented himself as a political outsider and self-made man who was going to challenge the elites running government and “drain the swamp”.
 Often impulsive and outrageous, he gained popularity because he “speaks his mind”, but he does not even pretend to speak the language of morality.
 Indeed, he amplifies polarization and has reduced politics to the systemic organization of hatreds.2 The only good Americans are those who support him.
-He has also pardoned convicted criminals, mocked judges, punished universities, fired civil servants whose reports do not fit his narrative, attacked reporters who ask difficult questions, and deployed the military to control some American cities.
-His supporters insist he will have a third term as president, despite clear language in the U.S. Constitution that prevents this from happening.
+He has also pardoned convicted criminals, undermined judges, punished universities, fired civil servants whose reports do not fit his narrative, attacked reporters who ask difficult questions, and deployed the military to control select American cities to confront the "invasion by the enemy from within".
+His supporters suggest he will have a third term as president, despite clear language in the U.S. Constitution that prevents this from happening.
 He does not care that his behaviour undermines crucial shared norms like fairness, justice, intellectual freedom, the rule of law, and a free press.
 Trump personifies the language of self, of gain, of acquisition, and of personal power.
 He killed funding to USAID because he believes it is wasteful for the richest nation in the world to give a miniscule fraction (0.24 % in 2023) of its income to the poorest nations and people in the world.
 At the same time, he is lobbying to get himself a Nobel Peace Prize.
 Trump not only ignores standards of excellence in social practice and leadership like integrity, humility, honesty, and selflessness, he scorns them.
-Again, this is the elected leader of the free world.
+Again, this is the elected leader of the free world - and those who believe that "this could never happen here" are naive.

 In a global context of mistrust, misinformation, polarization, and violence, excellent public education becomes crucial.
 Schools must remain progressive, safe and inclusive communities that continuously reflect, adapt and grow.
-The most effective educational leaders understand that change, especially significant change, will invite resistance and the best way forward is by authentically engaging and listening to all stakeholders.
+The most effective educational leaders are clear on the purpose of public education.
+They understand that change, especially significant change, will invite resistance and the best way forward is by authentically engaging and listening to all stakeholders.
 Diversity is not simply a collection of people who look different, but also think differently.
 Most importantly, change must be guided by common sense and informed by what is happening in the local community.
 Parachuting in experts with a “you are stuck and we know what you need” mindset will alienate many.
 The anti-woke movement is real.
 To ignore the people who distrust public institutions, including education, is foolish and disrespectful.
 The backlash helped elect a convicted felon to the most powerful office in the world.
 Candidates from far-right political parties with nationalist, repressive, and xenophobic ideals are being elected to governments all across Europe.
 Pluralism requires us to engage with and respect different points of view.
-To seek them out and learn from each other.
+To seek them out and learn from them.
 This is the only way to deflate polarization.

 Situated in diverse communities, our schools need leaders and educators who seek first to understand before being understood.
 Dedicated, caring people who underscore the message that everyone has a seat at the table – even those with whom we disagree.
 And we will disagree, but we can do so respectfully and thoughtfully for the greater good of our community.
 Calm, open discourse and critical, fact-based thinking are the antidotes to the polarization and fear that gets authoritarians elected.
 The role of exemplary public education in building a healthy democracy has never been as critical as it is today.
 Pushing back against polarization does not have to mean shouting louder.
 Another option is focusing on developing intelligent, open-minded, confident and capable young people who have gracious, determined decency – like Canadians.